thewhitecircle/ctf_writeups/cyber_apocalypse_2025/crypto/Kewiri.md

     start_proxy()

-Make sure you have the latest version of sagemath by using the docker image, which makes things easier than potentially wasting a couple hours with installing an old version of sagemath from Debian packages, then removing it, then building sagemath from source.
+Make sure you have the latest version of sagemath by using the docker image, which makes things easier than potentially wasting a couple of hours with installing an old version of sagemath from Debian packages, then removing it, then building sagemath from source.
 Link to build from source if you absolutely need to: https://sagemanifolds.obspm.fr/install_ubuntu.html

-After trying everything, between making a subprocess from my python to a sage script taking arguments inside the sage docker, which was “Too slow” for the server, running the sage script for question 6 inside the sage docker, and buidling sage from source on another Ubuntu vm, the best way I found in the end was the following:
+After trying everything, between making a subprocess from my python to a sage script taking arguments inside the sage docker, which was “Too slow” for the server, running the sage script for question 6 inside the sage docker, and building sage from source on another Ubuntu VM, the best way I found in the end was the following:

     docker run -it -v $PWD:/mnt --name sage_bs sagemath/sagemath "sage -pip install ecdsa pwntools; sage -python /mnt/python.py"